ERDDAP/erddap/DEPLOY_INSTALL.md

 **The standard ERDDAP™ installation instructions for Linux, Macs, and Windows computers are:**

+0. Make sure any dependencies are installed.
+On non-Windows machines (Linux and Mac), you need csh.

 1. [For ERDDAP™ v2.19+, set up Java 17.](#java)
     For security reasons, it is almost always best to use the latest version of Java 17.
     Please download and install the latest version of